MartinThoma/MartinThoma.github.io/_posts/2013-07-04-graphic-filters.md

 title: Graphic filters
 author: Martin Thoma
 date: 2013-07-04 18:21:19.000000000 +02:00
-categories:
-- Code
+category: Code
-tags:
-- HTML5
-- JavaScript
-- canvas
+tags: HTML5, JavaScript, canvas
 featured_image: 2013/07/laplace-filter-example-thumbnail.png
 ---
 I begin to fall in love with JavaScript and HTML5.
 You can access your Webcam with JS!
 As an example, I've implemented some graphic filters.